 "Cartouches" with the royal names of Ramses III.

 and second "cartouche": Ramses Hika·iunu.

-If, when the Exodus occurred the Philistines were not yet installed in Canaan, year ~ 1177 would be date ante quem.
+If, when the Exodus occurred, the Philistines were not yet installed in Canaan, year ~ 1177 would be a date ante quem.
 But as the group of invasion led by Moses did a detour via the south of the Dead Sea, and attacked from Transjordania, nothing

-prevents that the coast were already at that time in the hands of the Philistines.
+prevents that the coast was already at that time in the hands of the Philistines.

 The question is when they became independent, for initially they would be mere fœderati of the Pharaoh (formula later used under the Roman Empire with the Wisigoths and other peoples).
 As we have seen, the power of Ramses III on both sides of

 the Jordan is proved, and also archaeological remains testifying to the Egyptian presence in Palestine during subsequent reigns were found.